BryceVandegrift/website/content/modern-software.md

 - Amazon: Collects shopping and other personal data.
 Forces sellers on their site to go out of business through extreme competition.
 - Twitter: Just a really bad social media platform to be on.
 Lots of SJWs, brainlets, and people with no common sense.
 - Facebook: Collects **OBSCENE** amounts of user data.
 And I mean **FACEBOOK COLLECTS TRUCKLOADS OF PERSONAL DATA**.
 - Google: Also collects loads of personal data, but has more spyware than Facebook.
-Google also manipulates search results, use DuckDuckGo instead.
+Google also manipulates search results.
 - Microsoft: Windows, do I need to say more?
 - Zoom: Data collection and countless exploits and vulnerabilities.
 Avoid it.